Please note: You cannot buy Tax Deeds,

 taxes and fees on the property, and pay for application fees and a

-title search fee.
+title examination fee.
 Fee amounts vary by county, but when you make a Tax

 Deed Application you are also committing to pay additional fees to take